arnicas/interactive-vis-course/Week9/README.md

 Read this section: http://chimera.labs.oreilly.com/books/1230000000345/ch11.html#_stack_layout.
 You can see how some other layouts work in that same chapter.

-Read: How We Made Failure Factories: https://source.opennews.org/en-US/articles/how-we-made-failure-factories/
+Read: How We Made Failure Factories: https://source.opennews.org/en-US/articles/how-we-made-failure-factories/ and the original piece: http://www.tampabay.com/projects/2015/investigations/pinellas-failure-factories/chart-failing-black-students/

 **Homework 1 (12pt)**: JS Practice.

-Finish js_homework.html, all the todos.
+Finish js_homework.html, all the TODOs.
 I gave you some links to stuff on d3.nest() a week or 2 ago, and you can search online.
 Send me a screencap of your console output and the gist with the file.
-Week 9: JS homework.
+Week 9: "JS homework".

-**Homework 2 (25pt)**: Stacked Bars.
+**Homework 2 (25pt)**: Stacked Bars Transition.

 Make a stacked_bar_transitions using your own data.
 It must transition between normalized and non-normalized like my example does.
 Try to make it data that you can use in your final project.
 Send gist as "Stacked Bars."

 **Homework 3 (20pt)**: Grouped Bars.

 Make a grouped bars example with your own data.
-Send it as "Grouped Bars."
+Send gist as "Grouped Bars."